Vanity (Eighteen Visions album): Track listing

 "Love in Autumn" ends at 5:10 followed by silence until 12:23, at which point a phone conversation fades in which leads to the end of the track.

+"Gorgeous", "There is Always", and "Love in Autumn" are not included in the 2022 re-recording.

+The track listing on the 2002 CD omits "The Notes of My Reflection" and incorrectly places "The Critic" after "You Broke You Glass".

 Personnel

 Credits are adapted from the album's liner notes.